firecmsco/firecms/packages/data_enhancement/README.md

   plugin will understand that the author is related to the book and will generate content accordingly.
 You can use this for making **summaries, reviews, translations, SEO content**, etc.

-## Current limitations
-- Markdown fields work but do not get the enhanced content highlighted.